 When I realize my mother's face is blurring on the edge of my memory, I squeeze my face tight.
 I wince through the pain of her fading away, the impermanence of everything, when all I ever wanted was a safe, stable, warm—

-"Think of the sky," Ifrit shouts, scaring the hell out of me again.
+"Think of the sky," Ifrit shouts, scaring the hell out of me.
 "Think of how we come from the sky and the sea, how we float through all of them—"

 Cure.
 Cura.
 Esuna.
 Cure.
 Cura.
 Esuna.

-"And we're with you," Ifrit yells, his loud love on my last nerve.
+"And we're with you," Ifrit yells, his loud voice on my last nerve.

-Why does she want me to cast white magic now, after all the resistance?
+Why does she want me to cast white magic now, after all her complaints about it before?

 Cure.
 Cura.
 Esuna.
 Cure.
 Cura.
 Esu— "Float."

 I am here, with the help of my friends, as Shiva holds my hands to keep me tethered to the ground.
-My feet dangle precariously, bending my knees, then flinging my legs up high, so it's my head that's nearest to the ground, rather than the rest of my body.
+My feet dangle precariously, so when I bend my knees, I lose my understanding of gravity, flinging my legs up high.

 "That is a grand Float spell!"
 Ifrit cheers, belching an exciting flame, which he promptly cuts off by cupping his hands over his mouth.

 Shiva's sideways smile penetrates me.
-"You might've overdone it; but hey, now I don't have to freeze the floor for you to walk."
+"You might've overdone it; but hey, now I don't have to freeze the floor for you to walk around in the Cave of Sylphs."